Name: Linda Pirtle

 It was a perfect transition.
 I have long read and reviewed mysteries, and I found myself infatuated with the kinds of cozy hometown mysteries produced by Agatha Christie and Diane Mott Davidson.
 I am fascinated with dastardly murder mysteries solved by the lady next door who relies solely on intuition, instinct, and intuition.

 The amateur detective of any cozy mystery has her flaws and makes more than her share of mistakes, but she tracks down villains simply because she has the dogged determination to keep piecing together the puzzle even when she knows everyone is telling her to quit and go on home.

 Last year, I published my first novel The Mah Jongg Murders, set in the mythical small East Texas gated community of Leisure Lake.
-The location was patterned after Hideaway Lake, where I live just north of Tyler.
+The location was patterned after Hideaway Lake, where I had lived.
 My protagonist Lillian Prestridge loves riddles and receives the puzzle of her life when she discovers the body of an unknown woman lying on the edge of the lake near her home.

 Three successive murders, including the assassination of one her Mah Jongg friends, baffle the authorities — the county sheriff and the head of security at the lake.
 But Lillian, along with her Standard White Poodle Eli, follow the subtle clues until she is able to solve the mystery, pinpointing a murder that leaves the entire community in shock and breaking the heart of her son.